isomerpages/imda-codesg/_infocomm-media-clubs-cca/DISCOVER: Out Of Classroom Exp/Jul & Aug 22 Learning Journeys.md

 ![](/images/Icmclub/Drone1.png)

-Experience a multitude of activities at 65Drones’ workshops specially curated for drone’s enthusiasts!
+Experience a multitude of activities at 65Drones’ workshops specially curated for drone enthusiasts!
 Find out first-hand from 65Drones’ drone technologist on what it takes to design and programme a drone light show; experience “live” first person view drone flights and take part in a mini challenge to design a light.

  Winners will receive a DJI drone!